-Although the access point is different from that associated with those sites, the projected level of additional traffic visiting the application site represents a negligible incremental addition to the existing level of HGV traffic on Waterswallows Lane associated with the Tunstead Quarry complex and the Waterswallows Industrial Estate.
+Other than short term traffic associated with its construction, operational vehicle movements in and out of the application site will be confined to periodic maintenance visits.
+This represents a negligible incremental addition to the existing level of HGV traffic on Waterswallows Lane associated with the Tunstead Quarry complex and the Waterswallows Industrial Estate.